Tools

 Square Griddles

 Similar to round griddles, square griddles are compact, portable, and perfect for cooking small quantities of food—just with slightly more surface area.
-We like to use these for sandwiches, of course, but the extra bit of space makes them just as useful for smaller items like shrimp, scallops, and chopped vegetables.
-Like the other griddles we mentioned, this one also fits on top of a stove burner or grill.
+We like to use our Half Griddle for sandwiches, of course, but the extra bit of space makes it just as useful for smaller items like shrimp, scallops, and chopped vegetables.
+This one also easily fits on top of a single stove burner or grill.

 Rectangular Griddles

 Rectangular griddles are the O.G.
 They’re probably what you imagine when you think of a griddle—likely because of the iconic flat-top at your local diner.
-Depending on the size, these are typically long enough to fit over two burners, with enough surface area to cook large quantities of food.
+Ours fits comfortably over two burners, with enough surface area for large quantities of food and to easily enable dual-zone cooking.

 Space, cooking habits, and individual preference all play into choosing your perfect griddle.